-4.7 In addition to the staff resources noted above, a budget will be needed to support Local Plan preparation on an ongoing basis.
+- 4.7 In addition to the staff resources noted above, a budget will be needed to support Local Plan preparation on an ongoing basis.
 This will be used, for example, to fund any commissioned survey or consultancy work; the printing of documents; publicity and consultation; and the administrative costs involved in public examinations into DPDs.
-It is recognised that a significantly increased level of resources will be needed in the years when public examinations will be held - and this will become more frequent as work on the Local Plan proceeds.
-The Council had successfully attracted a significant amount of New Homes Bonus and some of this had been allocated to support Local Plan work to date.
-Further financial contributions towards particular aspects of Local Plan work may also be sought from Government and from other services or other organisations in the future.

-4.8 A joint budget has been agreed to undertake the review of the BCCS.
+It is recognised that a significantly increased level of resources will be needed in the years when public examinations will be held and this will become more frequent as work on the Local Plan proceeds..
+Further financial contributions towards particular aspects of Local Plan work may also be sought from Government and from other services or other organisations in the future. - 4.8 A joint budget has been agreed to undertake the BCP.
 This covers all stages of the plan making from the Issues and Options Consultation to examination and adoption.
 Producing a joint plan is a cost effective way to plan for the area.
 There may be a need to revisit the budget assigned to the review if further or more detailed evidence is required.
-The budget will be kept under review at all stages on the Black Country Plan.
+The budget will be kept under review at all stages.